BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 1. Call [Create Recipient](/reference/createrecipient) to obtain a *recipientId* for each of your end users, keeping in mind the caveats mentioned in the preceding sections about using identifiers.
 Here are additional considerations:

     1. Although [Create Recipient](/reference/createrecipient) requires certain request body property values, none of them are ultimately essential except *senderId*.
-You can add various field objects as needed.
-For example, you may want to store a *userId* (valid for your database) in a *Recipient* entity field.
+So, you can pass dummy information for the other property values.
+You can also add various field objects as needed.
+For example, you may want to store a *userId* (valid for your database) in a ReadyRemit *Recipient* entity field.

     1. sss